 Queen's University - Bachelor of Science University of Toronto - Bachelor of Education

 Emma Porter joined the Moderns Department in September 2012 to teach AP and Extended French.
 Emma has French in the Middle School, and has now officially taught all grades 5-12 here at SAC.
 She has a Bachelor of Arts degree from Guelph University with a major in French, and holds intermediate/senior qualifications in the same.
 Emma also has her Masters in Behavioural Sciences, her thesis based on behavioural issues in boys.
 She is currently working on starting her PhD in Education from the University of Toronto.
 Emma has coached and played soccer at the provincial level.
 At SAC, Emma coaches the U13A Soccer team and the U13A Basketball team.
-Emma lives in Bradford with her husband, Jeff, and son, Dean.
+Emma lives in Bradford with her husband, Jeff, and son, Dean, and daughter Lennox.

 (905) 727-3178 x419